Sataya Dolphin House — Complete Diving and Snorkeling Guide

 Peak activity Morning — dolphins rest in the lagoon and are most approachable

 The lagoon bottom is white sand with scattered coral heads along the inner reef wall.
 Visibility is typically 15–25 m.
-The sheltered position means current is minimal inside the lagoon — conditions are manageable for all certification levels on the scuba side, and for confident snorkellers on the surface.

 How the dolphins use the lagoon